hoangvvo/benzene/docs/getting-started.md

 ## Where from here

-It is recommended to read what `GraphQL` instance can do in the [Core Section](core/) before diving into specific binding.
+It is recommended to read about `GraphQL` instance in the [Core Section](core/) before diving into specific binding.